 2. Reach out to people beforehand

-Much of the benefit that comes from attending a conference is networking, but did you know that networking doesn’t begin or end at the conference?
+Much of the benefit that comes from attending a conference is networking, but networking doesn’t begin or end at the conference itself.
 For example, if you know you’re going to a marketing event, reach out to other attendees on Twitter or through the event organizer and introduce yourself.
 It’s a great way to build connections in the industry and connect with people who have similar interests.
+But don’t be spammy.

 Put on your own event (outside the official conference schedule).
 This could be a lunch, a dinner, a happy hour, or something else.
 The goal is to bring people together (when they’re already gathered for the conference) without the constraints of being an official conference event.